joakim/kay/README.md

 `<cell> <message with an (argument)>`

 The message is a line of text, having possibly several words and arguments, forming a pattern that is matched against (late/dynamic binding).

-For example:
+To write to the console:

 ```smalltalk
 console log 'hello, world'